DeSciL/PsAmt/README.md

 ### Documentation

-- PowerShell functions have comment-based help, i.e. `help Get-HIT`
+- PowerShell functions have comment-based help, i.e., type `help Get-HIT`
 - Functions follow the [Mturk API Reference](http://docs.aws.amazon.com/AWSMechTurk/latest/AWSMturkAPI/Welcome.html)
 - See the walk-through examples in the sample folder.

-### Prerequisites

-- Windows 7, 8, 10
-- Windows Management Framework 3 (.Net4, PowerShell 3)
-- Amazon Mechanical Turk Requester Account
-- Amazon WebService Account

 ### License

 Copyright (C) 2015 Stefan Wehrli

 PsAmt is based on a modified version of the [Amazon Mechanical Turk SDK for .Net](http://mturkdotnet.codeplex.com/).
-Comment based help of PowerShell functions are taken from the [Amazon Mturk API Reference](http://docs.aws.amazon.com/AWSMechTurk/latest/AWSMturkAPI/Welcome.html)
+Comment based help of PowerShell functions are taken from the [Amazon Mturk API Reference](http://docs.aws.amazon.com/AWSMechTurk/latest/AWSMturkAPI/Welcome.html).
-The rest is [MIT](https://github.com/descil/psamt/license) and provided "as is".
+The rest is [MIT](https://github.com/DeSciL/PsAmt/blob/master/LICENSE) and provided "as is".